FarmBot-Labs/elixir-poc/README.md

 pretty much nothing.
 It is just a stub for a Nerves application. (it actually works lul)

 ## controller
 This is a psuedo port of farmbot-raspberrypi-controller.
-There are three parts of this controller application so far:

 ### mqtt
 This is what handles the mqtt messages, and dirrects them accordingly.